 - digital marketing agencies.

 - e-Commerce specialists.

 However, this option won’t work for everyone.
-Yes, you’ll get some quality thinking (and Powerpoint slides) from them.
-But they’re often less strong on the practical implementation side of e-Commerce.
+On the plus side, you’ll get some quality thinking (and Powerpoint slides).
+But they’re often weaker on the practical implementation side of e-Commerce.
 Plus, they can be expensive.
-And comparatively slow versus the other options you have.
+And comparatively slow versus other options.